Understanding Outer Ear Problems

 Signs of outer ear problems

+Call your child's healthcare provider if you are unsure or if your child is young.
 It’s probably an outer ear problem if you can say yes to ANY of the following:

-The child’s outer ear aches or feels blocked.
+My child’s outer ear aches or feels blocked.

 The pain gets worse when I wiggle my child’s ear.

 My child's outer ear is red or swollen.